yixuan/showtext/README.md

 provided in **showtext** that will further call the device's `path()` or `raster()` functions to draw the character glyphs.

-This action is done only when you call `showtext.begin()` and won't modify the graphics device if you call `showtext.end()` to restore the original device functions back.
+This action is done only when you call `showtext_begin()` and won't modify the graphics device if you call `showtext_end()` to restore the original device functions back.